-RiC-A42
+ID RiC-A42

-Date Type
+Name Date Type

-Categorization of a date.
+Definition Categorization of a date .

-Date
+Domain Date

-May be used to categorise a date as a single date , a date range or a date set or subcategories of these broad types.
+Specifications May be used to categorise a date as a single date , a date range or a date set or sub- categories of these broad types.
 This attribute should not be confused with the date relations defined in RiC-CM to connect a date entity and any other entity (such as RiC-R069 is beginning date of , see 5.2 below).

-May be extended with any number of specific attributes.
+Extensibility May be extended with any number of specific attributes.

-Not repeatable
+Repeatability Not repeatable

-Controlled value
+Value schema Controlled value

+Scope

+Examples Single date [en]

+Date range [en]

+Date set [en]

+Year [en]

+Century [en]

-Single date [en] Date range [en] Date set [en] Year [en] Century [en] Geological era [en]
+Geological era [en]